shyamagrawal64/to-do-list/README.md

-Certainly!
-Let's create a simple Python project for a to-do list application using a console interface.
 This project allows users to add tasks, view the list of tasks, and mark tasks as completed.

 This simple to-do list application allows users to: